sofiapapad90/VarCoPP/README.md

 2. Re-train the model using the same parameters and training data sets as the ones used in the paper:
 `$ python VarCoPP_cross_validation.py`

-2. In case you want to use a different output filename, you can specify it in the option -f.
+2. In case you want to use a different prefix for the output files, you can specify it in the option -f.
-`$ python VarCoPP_cross_validation.py -f my_filename`
+`$ python VarCoPP_cross_validation.py -f test`

-**NOTE:** The running time for this script is around 16-20 hours, if run in a single core.
+**NOTE:** The running time for this script can reach around 16-20 hours.
 The user should take this into consideration before running the code.

 **NOTE:** The user should keep in mind that due to the randomness of the RF procedure when training the predictor, they may